BonsaiDen/JavaScript-Garden/doc/en/function/this.md

 local variable inside of `method` that refers to `Foo`.

     Foo.method = function() {
-        var that = this;
+        var self = this;
         function test() {
-            // Use that instead of this here
+            // Use self instead of this here
         }
         test();
     }

-`that` is just a normal variable name, but it is commonly used for the reference to an outer `this`.
+`self` is just a normal variable name, but it is commonly used for the reference to an outer `this`.
 In combination with [closures](#function.closures), it can also be used to pass `this` values around.